Yung Libro sa Napanood Ko: Plot

-Lisa (Bela Padilla) gets inspired to write her own book, after learning that the Korean series she watches, has a book titled To Room 19 and manages to get her own book published.
+Lisa gets inspired to write her own book, after learning that the Korean series she watches, has a book titled To Room 19 and manages to get her own book published.
 At a book signing event for her book, Lisa was approached by Kim Gun Hoo (Yoo Min-gon), who introduces himself as a big fan of hers.

 Before returning to South Korea, Kim visits Lisa again and invites her to join him for an opportunity to see the filming sites of her favorite Korean drama.
 Lisa accepts and the two go on a tour.
 Lisa catches a fever and Kim reveals that the two know each other for six years already and the two were already dating.

-Lisa recounts her past, remembering that her mother Mary (Lorna Tolentino), an Overseas Filipino Worker, brought her to Korea during her childhood where she had met Kim.
+Lisa recounts her past, remembering that her mother Mary, an overseas Filipino worker, brought her to Korea during her childhood where she had met Kim.
 Lisa would return to Manila when she grew up.
-While at work, her father Pio (Boboy Garrovillo) calls her to inform her of her mother's suicide leading to Lisa developing post-traumatic stress disorder and forgets about her prior experiences in Korea.
+While at work, her father Pio calls her to inform her of her mother's suicide leading to Lisa developing post-traumatic stress disorder and forgets about her prior experiences in Korea.

 In the present, the two separates despite Kim's attempts to convince Lisa to stay with him.
 A year passes, Lisa writes to Kim and asks him to watch an interview of her.
 It was revealed that Kim served as inspiration for How I Remember You, Lisa's second book, which Kim uses to find Lisa's location.
 The two reunite with Kim giving her a copy of To Room 19.
 They promise to remain by each other's side.